bartosz-bear/notebooks/utils/git.md

 - many git commands accept a parameter for specyfying a reference or 'ref' which is a pointer to a commit
 - reflogs track when git refs were updated in the local repository

-`git reflog show HEAD` -- it shows `HEAD` by default so this argument can be skipped
+`git reflog show HEAD` -- it shows `HEAD` by default so this argument can be skipped, `show` is also used by default, therefore the same command can be run with `git reflog`

 - this command shows a history of executed commands like (`commit`, `checkout`, `merge`, `rebase`) starting from a specific commit (in this case starting from `HEAD`)